 Exams and Tests

 Chronic fatigue syndrome (CFS) is hard to diagnose.
+It is common to have normal test results when you have CFS.
 Fatigue is an extremely common problem, and it can have many other causes.
 CFS can be diagnosed only by ruling out other conditions.

-First, your doctor will take your medical history and do a physical exam.
+First, your doctor will ask you about past health and do a physical exam.
 Experts have come up with a specific list of symptoms to decide whether a person has CFS.
 Doctors use a variety of tests to rule out other conditions.
 These tests usually include:

-- Complete blood count (CBC), which provides important information about the kinds and numbers of cells in your blood.
+- Complete blood count (CBC).
+This gives important information about the kinds and numbers of cells in your blood.

-- Erythrocyte sedimentation rate (ESR), which measures how quickly red blood cells (erythrocytes) settle in a test tube.
+- Erythrocyte sedimentation rate (ESR).
+This test measures how quickly red blood cells (erythrocytes) settle in a test tube.
 This tells whether or not certain types of inflammation are present.

 - Blood glucose level, used to check for diabetes.

-- Thyroid-stimulating hormone test, used to detect problems that affect the thyroid gland.
+- Thyroid-stimulating hormone test.
+It's used to find problems that affect the thyroid gland.

-- Chemistry panel, a blood test that provides information about your general state of health.
+- Chemistry panel.
+This is a blood test that provides information about your general state of health.

 - Urinalysis, a urine test that can provide information about your overall health and clues to many conditions.

 These are routine lab tests.
 Other tests may be done if your symptoms, history, and physical exam suggest other possible problems.
-Additional tests may include:
+These other tests may include:

 - ANA (antinuclear antibodies), to check for lupus (systemic lupus erythematosus).